 Shipping and Returns

-Free standard ground shipping on all orders over $89.
 Not valid on orders shipping to Alaska or Hawaii.
-Excludes shipping surcharges for select Home items.
-Order merchandise subtotal must be $89 or greater after all coupons have been applied.
+Excludes Furniture and shipping surcharges for select Home items.
+Offer applies to Standard Shipping to one location.
+Due to size and/or weight, certain items bear a shipping surcharge, which will still apply.
+Must make an online pre-tax purchase of $49 or more after all coupons have been applied.
 Gift Cards are always shipped free and are not counted towards merchandise subtotal for free shipping discount.
 Discount automatically applied at checkout.
 Limited time offer!

 Always Free Returns In-Store

 Take the worry out of your purchase.
 All items purchased online can be returned in store within 60 days of purchase free of charge.
 For all other questions about returns, or instructions on how to return your product using our Hassle Free Return Label or via the USPS, UPS or FedEx, view our full Return Policy.

 Adding a layer can instantly dress up your outfit.
 If you want to take it up a notch, show some of your personal style by selecting a suit jacket or sport coat with detailing like contrasting stitching, texture or a patterned fabric.

 The Sport Coat comes in a larger assortment of colors and patterns, so it is a great choice for the more fashion-forward.

 The Blazer is an essential to have in your closet.
 It’s the perfect basic that goes with any pant.
 Keep one in your office to throw on for an unexpected client visit.